 When you begin investing in a new content area, you want to monitor that the number of queries the site is visible for is going up over time, leading to a higher number of impressions, and more traffic.
-Keylime Tools does this for you!
-Just tell Keylime Tools the segment you want to track.
+Keylime Toolbox does this for you!
+Just tell Keylime Toolbox the segment you want to track.

 When traffic declines, it might not be due to a ranking problem, it may just be seasonality.
 Being able to separate traffic, ranking, and impressions for queries can not only save hours of digging, but it can help you plan for audience behavior based on past trends.